henryhsue/top_colors/README.md

     Zaneta: do not focus on algorithms, but rather how to deal with problem at scale
 CPU: can be multicore or hyperthreaded.

+If problem allows for multiple 1CPU/512MB RAM machines, then we can break apart problem into separate distributed components with multiple worker instances. e.g I do a producer -> consumer pipeline, but the producers and consumers and queue could all be separate applications, each with 1CPU/512MB RAM.
+I assume the problem is not asking for this type of solution.

+I also make assumptions on the size of the image.
+If an image is very large, it may not fit into 512MB memory, and we will need to break apart the image into multiple subproblems.
+A system with a map-reduce paradigm may work better here.

 ## General Idea: